element0/hiena/src/lookup modules/fudge/fudge.md

   <pi><pi><pi><pi><pi><pi>...

-(reminder, four prod instr types: source, find, bind, grind)
+(reminder, prod instr types:
+source, map, find, bind, transform)

+modules implement functions for the production types.

+deciding which function to trigger:

+the first function in a lookup should be a map function of the parent "directory".

+    map <par mod> <par>

+the next function is a 'find'

+    find-child <par> <str>
+    - or -
+    find-prop <par> <str>

+the following functions can be 'map' or 'transform' until the next path segment.

+deciding to map or transform.

+    a map can be transformed into a stream.

+    a map can be over-mapped

+    a stream can be mapped

+  'file::///dir.ox' should generate a stream from a dir map.

+  'file::///file.ox' should generate a map from a stream.

+   maybe the rule of thumb:

+      1) try mapper
+      2) try transformer

 fudge implementation
 --------------------

-fudge-segment takes a dcel and a string, generates a production instruction, executes the instruction, returns a dcel.
+fudge-segment() takes a dcel and a string, generates a production instruction, executes the instruction, returns a dcel.

 fudge-loop takes a dcel and a string, parses the string into segments, passes each segment to fudge-segment, returns a dcel.

+fudge_parse() takes a string, cosmos_db and a cosmos_ino (parent directory) and parses the string into a production instruction chain.